nompute/nompute.github.io/_posts/2013-05-03-slate_tiling_window_manager.md

 ---
 layout: post
 title: Tiling windows in Mac OS X with Slate
+description: |
+  I hate moving windows around.
+I'm comfortable with a mouse and a keyboard, often at the same time.
+But I still hate having to move windows around.
+  I've been looking for a way to replicate the functionality of tiling window managers like Awesome, dwm and xmonad on the Mac for quite some time.
 ---

 #Tiling windows in Mac OS X with Slate